IIIF/cookbook-recipes/recipe/0029-metadata-anywhere/index.md

 ## Use Case

 Often it is useful to provide descriptive metadata about a resource, such as information on creators, dates, subject headings, and physical or contextual descriptions, that a client will display to the end user.
-This metadata might describe the entire resource, but may also be applied at more granular levels to provide information on parts of the object, such as a single image or page, a region of a page, or an annotation.
+This metadata might describe the entire resource, but may also be applied at more granular levels to provide information on parts of the resource, such as a single image or page, a region of a page, or an annotation.

 ## Implementation notes

 The `metadata` property is used to provide an ordered list of descriptive metadata as an array, with each entry given as a pair of human readable `label` and `value` arrays.
 The values of both the `label` and `value` properties must be JSON objects.
 These values will be displayed to the user as label/value pairs by the client.
+For more information, see the IIIF Presentation API [Metadata](https://iiif.io/api/presentation/3.0/#metadata) section.

 The content of these entries is intended for presentation only; descriptive semantics should not be inferred.
-For more information, see the IIIF Presentation API [Metadata](https://iiif.io/api/presentation/3.0/#metadata) section.
+For information on how to include structured metadata that can support discovery, see the [Linking to Structured Metadata][0053] recipe.

 ## Restrictions